Support for virtualization environments with Configuration Manager

 Applies to: Configuration Manager (current branch)

-Configuration Manager supports installing the client and site system roles on supported operating systems that run as a virtual machine in the virtualization environments in this article.
-This support exists even when the virtual machine host (virtualization environment) isn't supported as a client or site server.
+Configuration Manager supports installing the client and site system roles on supported operating systems that run as a virtual machine (VM) in certain virtualization environments.
+This support exists even when the virtual host (virtualization environment) isn't supported as a client or site server.

-For example, you use Microsoft Hyper-V Server 2012 to host a virtual machine that runs Windows Server 2012.
-You can install the client or site system roles on the virtual machine running Windows Server 2012.
-You can't install the client on the host running Microsoft Hyper-V Server 2012.
+For example, you use Microsoft Hyper-V Server 2016 to host a VM that runs Windows Server 2019.
+You can install the client or site system roles on the VM running Windows Server 2019.
+You can't install the client on the host running Microsoft Hyper-V Server 2016.

 - Windows Server 2019